-CBT is highly likely to have a positive effect, if it doesn’t, talk to your counselor about trying other approaches.
-Your counselor should be more than willing to discuss these with you.
+CBT is highly likely to have a positive effect, if it doesn’t, talk to your counsellor about trying other approaches.
+Your counsellor should be more than willing to discuss these with you.

 No I don’t prescribe medication, for medication you need to see a GP or a Psychiatrist.
 I can discuss medication with you based on my knowledge or this area, but before taking any you should see either a GP or Psychiatrist or someone else qualified to proscribe it.